Teodor Janković-Mirijevski: Biography

-Teodor was the son of Jovan (Ivan) Janković, a high-ranking Serbian military officer in the service of the Austrian crown.
-His ancestors had been living in their country estate in the Banat since the 15th century when they were forced to leave Mirijevo, near Belgrade, with the encroachment of the Ottoman invaders.
+Teodor was the son of Jovan (Ivan) Janković, a high-ranking Serb military officer in the service of the Austrian crown.
+His ancestors had been living in their country estate in the Banat since the 15th century when they chose to leave Mirijevo, near Belgrade, with the encroachment of the Ottoman forces.
 Born in Sremska Kamenica, Janković received his early education at the Gymnasium of his native town, then he went to the Slavo-Latin school in Karlovci (Karlowitz), and then studied law, science, philosophy, and political science at the University of Vienna.
 As a cameralism student his professor was Johann von Sonnenfels.
 After entering the University of Vienna, he began to read widely in the fields of general knowledge, mathematics, and science.

 After reading the manuals of Hecker and Zwecke, Janković decided to visit Johann Julius Hecker.
 In his travels, Janković journeyed to Berlin to see if the manuals work.
 It was not highly irregular for an Orthodox layman to visit a Protestant school in Protestant Berlin.
 There he spent the next month visiting Hecker, observing classes and studying Pietist educational writings.
 Since parish education was his main concern, Janković spent most of his time in Hecker's school for the poor.
 It was there that he saw pupils divided according to ability and receiving instruction collectively.
 He decided there and then against corporal punishment if one wanted to instill a love of learning in the child.
 He opted to talk and discuss with the pupil to prove that abiding discipline can resolve ignorance.
 Janković was particularly impressed by the discipline and order he found and also the tabular-literal method by Johann Friedrich Hahn (1710-1789), the mnemonic device that organized each lesson into outline form.
 He insisted that there be no gender differences in the school system.

 Janković soon realized that if he was to reform his parish schools in the Banat, he would need a core of trained teachers.
 Upon returning to the Banat in 1772, Janković dispatched to Temesvar two young acquaintances, Avram Mrazović and Stefan Vujanovski, who were to spend a year in Vienna at the Normal school and teaching institute.